Does Praying in the Spirit Mean Praying in Tongues?

 Question:

 We often use the term "praying in the Spirit" (Ephesians 6:18, Jude 1:20) to mean praying in tongues.
-Can you give me Biblical evidence that this is really what it means?
+Can you give me Biblical evidence that this is what it really means?

 Answer: